yokawaiik/YoKawaiiK/README.md

 Hi, I'm Danil Shubin, a beginner web developer from Krasnoyarsk.
-I have a bachelor's degree in applied computer science and am currently in the process of completing my master's degree in software engineering.
+I have a Master of Science Degrees in Software Engineering.
 I am very interested in IT and modern cross-platform technologies.